Federico Lombardi

-Lombardi also serves as the postulator for the sainthood cause of Fr Bernardo Mattio.
+Lombardi also serves as the postulator for the sainthood cause of Fr.
+Bernardo Mattio.

 Early life and ordination

 Lombardi was born on 29 August 1942 in Saluzzo, Piedmont, Italy, and was trained in mathematics and studied theology in Germany.
 He became a Jesuit priest in 1972, and then worked for the influential Jesuit-run magazine, La Civiltà Cattolica, and served as superior of the Jesuits' Italian province.

 Vatican Radio

 Lombardi was named program director (1991) and later director general (2005) of Vatican Radio.
-He was also made general director of the Vatican Television Centre in 2001; a position he held until 2013 and in which he was succeeded by Dario Edoardo Viganò.
+He was also made general director of the Vatican Television Centre in 2001; a position he held until 2013 and in which Dario Edoardo Viganò succeeded him.